Nominating and Corporate Governance Committee

 - Board Committee Nominations – The Committee, after due consideration of the interests, independence and experience of the individual directors and the independence and experience requirements of Nasdaq, the rules and regulations of the Securities and Exchange Commission and applicable law, shall recommend to the entire Board annually the chairmanship and membership of each committee.

 - Continuing Education – The Committee shall consider instituting a plan or program for the continuing education of directors.

 - Procedures for Information Dissemination – The Committee shall oversee and review the processes and procedures used by the Company to provide information to the Board and its committees.
 The Committee should consider, among other factors, the reporting channels through which the Board and its committees receive information and the level of access to outside advisors where necessary or appropriate, as well as the procedures for providing accurate, relevant and appropriately detailed information to the Board and its committees on a timely basis.

 - Management Succession – The Committee shall periodically review with the Board and with the Chief Executive Officer the plans for succession to the offices of the Company’s Chief Executive Officer and of the executive officer positions.

-- Self-Assessment – The Committee shall review, discuss and assess its own performance at least annually.
-The Committee shall also periodically review and assess the adequacy of this charter, including the Committee’s role and responsibilities as outlined in this Charter, and shall recommend any proposed changes to the Board for its consideration.
+- Committee Self-Assessment and Charter Review – The Committee shall review, discuss and assess its own performance at least annually.
+The Committee shall also review and assess the adequacy of this charter at least annually, and shall recommend any proposed changes to the Board for its consideration.

 The Committee will hold at least one regular meeting per year and additional meetings, as the Committee deems appropriate.